mbellman/sequencer2/style-guide.md

 3. The `constructor` method should precede all other class methods.
 4. `getter` and `setter` methods should precede all standard class methods.
 5. Methods using the name pattern "on{Event}" should precede all remaining methods.

-### Access Modifiers
-1. All public members should be labelled as `public` with the exception of the constructor method.
-2. All `getter` and `setter` methods should be labelled as `public`.

 ## Interfaces
 1. All `interface` names should use capitalized CamelCase.